nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 Disadvantages:
 * Network connectivity is required to develop
+* Harder to explore/test out changes needed in other components to support the component you are working on
 * Concurent use of of shared development/test environment running other services can add need for co-ordination with other developers/teams.